kmsoln/JavaWebDevTutorial/docs/en/springsecurity/practice/authorize-server-authority.md

     - The `.requestMatchers("/addStudent").hasAuthority("WRITE")` statement specifies that access to the `/addStudent` path should be restricted to users with the `WRITE` authority.
     - Similarly, `.requestMatchers("/removeStudent").hasAuthority("DELETE")` restricts access to the `/removeStudent` path to users with the `DELETE` authority.

-## Conclusion

-You have successfully configured authority-based access control for the `/addStudent` and `/removeStudent` paths in your application.
-By assigning specific authorities to users, you can control access to different functionalities or actions based on their permissions.

 ---

 # [NEXT TASK: Custom Login Form](custom-login-form.md)